 The DIY Approach to Soundproofing a Home Office

 You may not have time to wait for soundproofing products to be delivered to your home.
-If you need noise reduction right away, the DIY soundproofing approach can help.
+Here’s how to soundproof your home office if you need noise reduction right away.
 Use items you already have at home for quick office noise reduction with the following tips.

 1. Create Thicker Walls